mavmi/Info21_v1.0/README.md

 - ~~[part1/P2P] Add TRIGGER for not be able to add P2P review with same Checks for different reviews~~

-- [part1/Check] Add TRIGGER for not be able to add Check to Task if the guy didn't do ParentTask of this task
+- ~~[part1/Check] Add TRIGGER for not be able to add Check to Task if the guy didn't do ParentTask of this task~~

-- [part1/P2P] Add TRIGGER for not be able to add different checking peer for Start and Success/Failure for one Check
+- ~~[part1/P2P] Add TRIGGER for not be able to add different checking peer for Start and Success/Failure for one Check~~

+- [part1/Friends] Add TRIGGER for not be able to add the same friends pairs: 'Gabriel' - 'Luisi', 'Luisi' - 'Gabriel'

+- [part1/Friends] Add TRIGGER for not be able to add yourself to friends

+- [part1/Recomendation] Add TRIGGER for not be able to add the same recomendation pair pairs: 'Gabriel' - 'Luisi', 'Gabriel' - 'Luisi'

+- [part1/Recomendation] Add TRIGGER for not be able to add yourself to recomendation

 - Maybe, create one file which will call all helpfull sql scripts?